MatthewJamisonJS/MatthewJamisonJS/README.md

 ## 🚀 About Me

-**Music producer** turned software developer — I spent years making beats, then discovered I could build products that solve actual problems for people.
+**[Music producer](https://matthewjjamison.bandcamp.com/)** turned software developer — I spent years making beats, then discovered I could build products that solve actual problems for people.

-I'm a Rails developer who loves building **performant, accessible applications** with **Ruby on Rails**, **Hotwire**, and **Phlex**.
-I believe in picking the right tool for the job instead of chasing trends, and I'm obsessed with 98+ Lighthouse scores and WCAG compliance.
+I'm a Rails developer who loves building clean, maintainable applications with **Ruby on Rails**, **Hotwire**, and **Phlex**.
+I believe in picking the right tool for the job instead of chasing trends, and I care about building things that actually work well for users.

 I'm hands-on first — build something, see if it works, trust my gut.
 Research when it makes sense to, but I'd rather experiment and learn by doing.
 Every challenge is just another adventure.